keithrbennett/keithrbennett.github.io/blog/_posts/2019-09-24-automate-the-little-things-too.md

       Run `man mplayer` for more on mplayer.

-      Assumes all files in the current directory are files playable by mplayer.
+      Assumes all files specified are playable by mplayer.
       Creates subdirectories in the current directory: deletes, saves, undecideds.
       Logs to file '#{LOG_FILESPEC}'